Faith: The Unholy Trinity: Chapter I

 On September 21, 1987, Catholic priest John Ward returns to the Martin residence in rural Sterling, Connecticut, to finish the botched exorcism of 17-year-old Amy Martin.
 Exactly one year earlier, Amy killed her parents and John's superior, Father Allred, during the exorcism ritual, and John was traumatized by the event.
 Amy was incarcerated at Yale Psychiatric Institute for the murders, but she escaped nine days before John's return.
 While approaching the house through the surrounding woods, he is stalked by a pale humanoid monster that he repels with his cross.

 Entering the house, John finds Amy in the attic.
-He fails to finish the exorcism, and Amy throws herself out a window and flees into the woods.
+He fails to finish the exorcism, and Amy throws herself out of a window and flees into the woods.
 John then finds a gun with a single bullet and a message, written backwards in blood: "KILL HER" (Amy).

 Shooting any of five specific targets with the gun concludes the chapter and results in a different ending.
 Killing Amy causes John to be arrested for murder and accused of impersonating a priest.
 Shooting at a shadowy figure near a shed ends with John being ambushed by the pale monster.
-Shooting a deer causes John to be killed by other deer.
+Shooting a deer causes John to be killed by another deer.
 Shooting a fox corpse left at an apparent ritual site ends with John being captured and possibly sacrificed by cultists.
-Lastly, returning to John's car (which is characterized in subsequent chapters as John fleeing the house in terror and leaving Amy to die from her injuries) causes the pale monster to emerge, allowing it to be shot and then run over by a passing truck; the monster's remains baffle authorities and are reported as a chupacabra, and John comments that he does not know how to explain what happened at the Martin house, but he must have faith that he did the right thing.
+Lastly, shooting the pale monster (which appears near the car if none of the aforementioned targets are shot) causes it to slowly retreat along the road before it is then run over by a passing truck.
+The monster's remains baffle authorities and are reported as a Chupacabra, and John comments that he does not know how to explain what happened at the Martin house, but he can only have faith that he did the right thing.